UPPMAX/UPPMAX-documentation/docs/getting_started/login_pelle_remote_desktop_local_thinlinc_client.md

 - set the 'Username' to your UPPMAX username, e.g. `sven`
 - set the 'Password' to your UPPMAX password

-???- question "How does that look like?"
+???- question "What does that look like?"

     ![ThinLinc login](../software/img/thinlinc_local_login_pelle.png)